-Did the name of this recipe throw you off?
-You don't have to be able to pronounce it to make and enjoy Mustikkapiirakka, or Finnish Blueberry Pie.
+Mustikkapiirakka.
+Does the name of this recipe throw you off?
+Don't worry, you don't have to be able to pronounce it to make and enjoy Mustikkapiirakka, or Finnish Blueberry Pie.
 The Finnish language, after all, is not an easy one for we English speakers to master.
 In fact, this may be the only Finnish word that I know how to say.

-Finland is a beautiful country, dotted with lakes and covered with boreal forest.
-Wild blueberries flourish in the forests each summer, and Finns gather them to make tasty desserts and jams.

-The wild blueberries are just like the wild ones that we have here in Canada, but I'm using cultivated ones in this recipe.
+The wild blueberries there are just like the wild ones that we have here in Canada.
+But I'm using cultivated ones in this recipe.
 Mine are organic berries from the Fraser Valley here in BC, so they are almost as good.
 You could easily use frozen blueberries for this recipe, or substitute raspberries, blackberries, or any other fruit.

 Tarja emailed her recipe, and, after Google helped me to convert the measurements from deciliters to cups, I went to work, hoping that I didn't lose anything in the translation.
-I looked at other examples of this recipe on-line, and saw that many of them are baked in a pie plate.
-I wanted to try to recreate the one that Tarja made for us, so I shaped it by hand.
+There are many examples of this recipe on-line and in cookbooks.
+Many of them are baked in a pie plate.
+But, I wanted to try to recreate the one that Tarja made for us, so I shaped this pie by hand.

 I did make one small change.
-In Finland you can buy sugar with pectin added.
-If that product is available here, I've never seen that in any Canadian store.
+In Finland, you can buy sugar with pectin added.
+I've never seen that in any Canadian store.
 (Have you?
 If so please let me know in the comments!)
 So, instead of guessing and adding sugar and pectin to the berries, I added almond flour.
 Almond flour is really just almonds.
 So if you don't have it, or can't find it, just grind up some almonds in a coffee or spice grinder, blender, or food processor.
 The berries were already very sweet, and the almond flour did the trick of keeping the crust from getting soggy, while also adding a touch of almond flavour and a little bit of crunch to the topping.

-The result was not exactly the same as Tarjas, but pretty close, I think.
+The result was not exactly the same as Tarja's, but pretty close, I think.
 This Finnish version of blueberry pie is delicious and a great way to show off these luscious BC blueberries.

-- 1 cup warm milk (I used almond milk)
+- 1 cup milk warmed, I used almond milk

 - 1 large egg